Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
-# FEW 2.1 - Dates and Date Lib
+# FEW 2.1 - Lesson 7 - Dates and Date Lib

 Time for another lib!
 This time you'll make a library that works with Dates.
 You will take everything covered so far: Code, testing, and bundling.